Mardiniii/numformat/README.md

 f.format(13000000) #=> '13M'
 ```

-Made with love at Full Stack WEB Developer Bootcamp Medellin by Make It Real Camp
+Made with :heart: at Full Stack WEB Developer Bootcamp Medellin by Make It Real Camp